fbpx

 Should You Cycle Retinol?

 Retinol is one of the biggest contenders for skin cycling, as it can often cause irritation.
-Dr. Day explains that retinol does big work to clean house, but that overuse can cause more problems than you started with.
+Dr. Day explains that retinol does big work to clean house, but overuse can cause more problems than you started with.

 This is when you run into irritated, inflamed skin.
 To combat this, many dermatologists do recommend a cycling schedule.
 “To minimize the irritation that some people get with topical retinoids (like tretinoin/RetinA) and retinols, we dermatologists have been recommending many patients (especially those with dry skin or in mountain climates that lack humidity) avoid nightly use of these topical retinoids,” Dr. Cohen explains.
 “Instead, we have them use every other night or every third night, alternating with effective moisturizers that often contain antioxidants and barrier repairs that help the skin as well.”